DevWael/WP-Plugin-Themes-Showcase/readme.md

 # Theme Showcase WordPress Plugin

-This plugin Helps WordPress theme Developers to showcase There WP Themes.
+This plugin Helps WordPress theme Developers to showcase Their WP Themes.
 Just install this plugin in your main demo and add all demos data.
 ```
 Needed Data: